-Cloud computing is more than just fast self-service of virtual infrastructure.
-Developers and admins are looking for ways to provision and manage at scale.
-This InfoQ article series will focus on automation tools and ideas for maintaining dynamic pools of compute resources.
+This InfoQ article series focuses on automation tools and ideas for maintaining dynamic pools of compute resources.

-Agile is adaptive.
 When and how to apply architecture depends on the context.
-This article first explains why this is the case and then how you can still give proper attention to architecture in an agile setting.
+This article shows how you can give proper attention to architecture in an agile setting.
 Adaptability and conversation are the essentials.
 4

 Michał Bartyzel challenges the need to master a *Driven* approach to be Software Professional.
 These might be: DDD, TDD, BDD, MDD or other frameworks which can be responsible for cognitive biases.
 7